 Ceramic stains and underglazes mixed with water painted on unfired white-glazed bisque is pretty similar to watercolor painting on paper.
 The main difference is that the glazed bisque surface absorbs the color and water mixture more quickly.
 But once you get used to that, you can create beautiful watercolor-like surfaces.
-In this post, an excerpt from the July/August 2014 issue of Pottery Making Illustrated, Laurie Curtis shares her simple technique.- Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Pottery Making Illustrated archives, Laurie Curtis shares her simple technique.- Jennifer Poellot Harnetty, editor.

 I usually fill up two or three palettes with different colors, all Mason stain, Italian underglaze, and water mixtures, one with greens and yellow and the others with orange, red, and yellow or blues and reds to make purple.
 I use white plates for mixing my washes and little separate bowls for brown, pink, manganese, and dark blue.